yaybu/yaybu/sphinx/tutorial.rst

 This time Execute has a policy.
 We have policies like 'apply' and 'remove' and can be thought of like like 'Ensure this file is removed if present' or 'Ensure the following config is applied to a resource'.
-This example is conditonally applying the execute policy when the apply policy has occured on one of the File resources we set up previously.
+This example is conditionally applying the execute policy when the apply policy has occured on one of the File resources we set up previously.
 This is how we make sure the apache graceful step only happens when vhost configuration has changed.